lassade/Sprite2DBakedLighting/README.md

 Use at your own risk, be smart and create a **backup** of all your work before using this code !!!

+### Sprite Atlas Support (Beta)

+I mananged to get the bake working with sprites packed using the new SpriteAtlas.
+To experiment with this feature use instead of using Lighting/Prepare Sprites in step 3 call the Lighting/Export Packed Meshes, let the editor do his thing, them folow the steps as usual.
+Notice that it may look strange outsite the play mode but will look right as soon as you hit play.

+Limitations:
+1. Looks strange when not oin play mode
+2. You can not use different SpriteAtlase that you used to bake the lighting.
+It may cause some problems

 ### Usage

 1. Set at least LightmapStatic if you want to bake the sprite lights;